Herbal remedies for insomnia are being used by millions of Americans (as well as by millions of people around the world).

 Perhaps the best way to use it as one of the more effective herbal remedies for insomnia is to take it in capsules or tinctures that also contain other herbs for sleep.
 These herbs in formula combinations may help you get a longer and deeper sleep.

-Pure Calm, developed by a Clinical Psychologist, contains lemon balm, passionflower, and lavender.
+This in turn helps to promote sleep.
 (Click the bottle image to the right to see this excellent supplement.)
-It:

 You could also take capsules that contain only lemon balm to see if that works for you, although it may be less effective by itself.
-However, there was one small study that showed that a 600 mg dose of lemon balm by itself did increase calmness.

 Essential oil of melissa officinalis can also be inhaled to counteract restlessness and produce a calming effect.